moby/buildkit/docs/proposals/mergeop/2_conflict_detection.md

 ## Conflict Detection Alternatives

-There are a few existing userspace emulations of overlayfs that were considered for implementing our layer conflict detection features:
+While the doc proposes we write our own code implementing conflict detection for now, there are a few existing userspace emulations of overlayfs that were considered for implementing our layer conflict detection features:

 * GVisor
     * Pros